How to Turn a Posterior Baby: Tips From an OP Mom

 6 Chiropractic Adjustments

-Exercises to Turn a Posterior Baby During Labor
+Exercises to Turn a Sunny Side Up Baby During Labor

 Sometimes, you just can’t turn posterior baby before you go into labor.
-If this is the case, don’t lose hope.
 Below are several exercises you can try during labor to encourage that baby into the right position.
 The goal of these exercises is to open your hips, relax your muscles, and reduce pain (which prevents babies from turning).

 9 Apply Sacral Pressure